mosaic-design-system/docs/src/guidelines/system-messaging.md

 ### Inline

-Alerts can also be displayed at form or input-level, specific to an action or task.
+**Alerts** can also be displayed at form or input-level, specific to an action or task.
 This type persists until the message is resolved or dismissed by the user and may be actionable.
-Place near their related items.
-Alerts at this level must not be confused with form validation.
-Form validation is tied to individual form fields and use an input’s help text.
+Ensure that these are placed near their related items. **Alerts** at this level must not be confused with form validation, as form validation is tied to individual form fields and use an input’s help text.

 \[example screenshot]

-For more information, refer to Alerts \[link to Alerts page].
+For more information, refer to [**Alerts**](/components/alerts).

 ## Snackbars

-A Snackbar informs users of something that has or will be performed by the software.
-They appear temporarily and disappear automatically without user interaction.
-Snackbars are an unintrusive way of providing feedback as to the status of particular actions.
-Snackbars are implemented as follows:
+A **Snackbar** informs users of something that **has** or **will be** performed by the software.
+They appear temporarily and disappear automatically without user interaction. **Snackbars** are a subtle way of providing feedback as to the status of particular actions, without entirely pulling the user's focus. **Snackbars** are always shown as a footer.

-### Footer

-Snackbars must be positioned at the bottom centre of a page or sheet.
-In a page a Snackbar has a fixed width, but in a side sheet it would occupy the full width.
+The **Snackbar** footer must be positioned at the bottom centre of a page or sheet.
+In a page a **Snackbar** has a fixed width, but in a side sheet it would occupy the full width.
 They are short, time-based messages that fade in and out automatically.
 However, they can be actionable, i.e. contain a button.
 Where this is the case, they always persist until the user has interacted with them.

 \[example]

-For more information, refer to Snackbars \[link to Snackbars page].
+For more information, refer to [Snackbars](/components/snackbar).

 ## Dialogs

-A Dialog is used to inform users when a particular action has to be carried out.
+A **Dialog** is used to inform users when a particular action has to be carried out.
 They interrupt the current workflow until its content is reviewed or interacted with.
-Dialogs can contain critical messages, require decisions, provide non-critical information, or capture data.
-Dialogs are implemented as follows:
+Dialogs can contain critical messages, require decisions, provide non-critical information, or capture data. **Dialogs** can come in one of two ways:

 ### Message

-This type of Dialog must always be positioned front and centre of a page.
-The page is obscured using an overlay, so that the user is focused on the content of the Dialog.
+This type of **Dialog** must always be positioned front and centre of a page.
+The page is obscured using an overlay, so that the user is focused on the content of the **Dialog**.
 A user cannot return to their previous workflow until the message has been reviewed or dismissed by the user.
-The size of the Dialog should be appropriate to the content being displayed and scrolling should be avoided.
+The size of the **Dialog** should be appropriate to the content being displayed so that scrolling is not necessary.

 \[example]

 ### Form

-As above, this type of Dialog must always be positioned front and centre of a page, but an overlay is not required.
+As above, this type of **Dialog** must always be positioned front and centre of a page, but an overlay is not required.
 A user cannot return to their previous workflow until the information requested has been supplied or dismissed by the user.
-The size of the Dialog should be appropriate to the content being displayed and scrolling should be avoided.
+The size of the **Dialog** should be appropriate to the content being displayed and scrolling should be avoided.

 \[example]